How do you Care for Calathea Indoors?

 For best results, I recommend using a general liquid houseplant fertilizer at half strength once a month in the Spring and Summer months.
 Always use the fertilizer at half strength as the calathea’s roots are sensitive and can be damaged by too much fertilizer at a high concentration.

-Whilst a calathea can survive without fertilizer, particularly if you re-pot it every year, I personally recommend fertilizer as the leaves of my calathea are larger and have vibrant variegation with regular fertilizer in the Spring and Summer.
+Whilst a calathea can survive without fertilizer (particularly if you re-pot it every year), I personally recommend fertilizer as the leaves of my calathea are larger and have vibrant variegation with regular fertilizer in the Spring and Summer.

-How to Care for Calathea in Winter
+How Do You Care for Calathea in Winter?

 With the right care, the calathea’s leaves should stay green and healthy during Winter.